ZYSF/Embeddable3D/README.md

 Some of these might be addressed better in the future:

-* Only 3x3 transformation matrix is provided (although it would be pretty easy to swap out with a more complex one)
+* ~Only 3x3 transformation matrix is provided (although it would be pretty easy to swap out with a more complex one)~
+  - 4x4 matrix with translate/rotate/scale is now implemented
 * No textures (each triangle just has a "pixel" value, although textures should be easy to add given the position in the triangle is already calculated)
 * No pixel blending is provided (although it would be easy to add at the point where the pixel is set)
 * No lookup for which triangle is at a certain position for mouse clicks (although that would be easy to add as a special case of the renderer)